quicwg/ops-drafts/draft-kuehlewind-quic-applicability.md

 short header that may be used for data transmission in an established connection.
 While the long header is fixed and exposes some information, the short header only exposes the packet number by default and may optionally expose a connection ID.
-Given that exposing this information can have privacy implications, an application may indicate to not support exposure of certain information.

-As the connection ID is optional on the short header, an application that has additional information that the client is not behind a NAT and the server is not behind a load balancer, and therefore it is unlikely that the addresses will be re-bound, may indicate to the transport that is wishes to not expose a connection ID.
+Given that exposing this information may make it possible to associate multiple addresses with a single client during rebinding, which has privacy implications, an application may indicate to not support exposure of certain information after the handshake.
+Specificially, an application that has additional information that the client is not behind a NAT and the server is not behind a load balancer, and therefore it is unlikely that the addresses will be re-bound, may indicate to the transport that is wishes to not expose a connection ID.

-Also see https://github.com/quicwg/base-drafts/issues/514 for guidance on server connection ID selection.
+## Server-Generated Connection ID

+The Connection ID is used in part to support load balancing in content distribution networks (CDNs), which operate complexm geographically distributed pools of back-end servers, fronted by load balancing systems.
+These load balancers are responsible for identifying the most appropriate server for each connection and for routing all packets belonging to that connection to the chosen server.

+Load balancers are often deployed in pools for redundancy and load sharing.
+For high availability, it is important that when packets belonging to a flow start to arrive at a different load balancer in the load balancer pool, the packets continue to be forwarded to the original server in the server pool.

+Support for seamless connection migration is an important design goal of QUIC – a necessity due to the proliferation of mobile connected devices.
+This connection persistence provides an additional challenge for multi-homed anycast-based services often employed by large content owners and CDNs.
+The challenge is that a migration to a different network in the middle of the connection greatly increases the chances of the packets routed to a different anycast point of presence (POP) due to the new network’s different connectivity and Internet peering arrangements.
+The load balancer in the new POP, potentially thousands of miles away, will not have information about the established flow and would not be able to route it back to the original POP.

+Since a client-generated Connection ID would require state migration in the CDN, QUIC supports a server-generated Connection ID, transmitted to the client during connection establishment.
+This Connection ID may encode the identity of the server or information about its load balancing pool, in order to support stateless load balancing.
+Once the server generates a Connection ID that encodes its identity, every CDN load balancer would be able to forward the packets to that server without needing information about every specific flow it is forwarding.

+Server-generated Connection IDs must not encode any information other that that needed to route packets to the appropriate backend server(s):  typically the identity of the backend server or pool of servers, if the data-center’s load balancing system keeps “local” state of all flows itself.
+Care must be exercised to ensure that the information encoded in the Connection ID is not sufficient to identify unique end users.

+By encoding routing information in the Connection ID, the load balancing systems open up a new attack vector that allows bad actors to direct traffic at a specific backend server (or backend server pool).
+It is recommended that Server-Generated Connection ID includes a cryptographic MAC that the load balancer pool server are able to identify and discard packets featuring an invalid MAC.

 # Using Server Retry for Redirection

 QUIC provide a Server Retry packet that can be send by a server in response to